fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ## A bit of context

 When I was a kid, I wrote a few very slow Mandelbrot programs on various machines, along with some sluggish versions of the Game of Life.
 I knew that some people learned assembly just to speed these up, and I always wanted to do the same, but at the time, it felt like an incredibly difficult task.
 Now, more than 40 years later, it makes me wonder: is my older self better than my younger self?
-Implementing this feels like a rite of passage.
+Implementing this felt like a rite of passage.

 So, when my friend SiliconInsider mentioned he needed a demo for his Apple I ROM, it was the opportunity I had been waiting for my whole life.
-I had to do it—I had to write a Mandelbrot in 6502 assembly for the Apple I.
+I had to do it—I had to write a Mandelbrot in 6502 assembly for the Apple I, which is my favorite computer!

 With a budget of around 2K bytes of code to fit in the ROM and access to 8KB of memory, it was time to get started!